ADS4GPTs/ads4gpts/libs/python-sdk/ads4gpts-langchain/README.md

 # Ads4GPTs Langchain Toolkit

-This is the LangChain toolkit for Ads4GPTs.# Ads4GPTs LangChain Integration
+This is the LangChain toolkit for Ads4GPTs.

-A Python package that integrates Ads4GPTs functionalities into LangChain applications, allowing for seamless retrieval of relevant advertisements based on contextual input using OpenAI's GPT models.
+A Python package that integrates Ads4GPTs functionalities into LangChain applications, allowing for seamless retrieval of relevant advertisements based on contextual input.

 ---